Dragon1207/RubyonRails_facebook/README.md

-# odin-facebook
+# Phacepook

-This is the [final project](https://www.theodinproject.com/lessons/final-project) of the Odin Project Ruby on Rails course.
+Phacepook is a social network (Facebook clone) website built with Ruby on Rails.

 ## Requirements